prevwong/craft.js/packages/docs/docs/concepts/user-components.md

 title: User components
 ---

-User Components are intended to be written just like any other React component.
-Let's start with a simple Hero component like so:
+User Components are intended to be written just like any other React Component.

+Let's start with a simple Hero component:

 ```jsx
 const Hero = ({title}) => {